graysurf/zsh-kit/docs/git-scope.md

 ## 🧠 Summary

-Gscope helps you reason about your Git workspace in a visual way.
+git-scope helps you reason about your Git workspace in a visual way.
 Each command is meant to answer a simple question like:

 - What have I staged?
 - What’s new in the working tree?